tommywiffler/ATM-API/README.md

 ```
 Append the relevant URI definition for the endpoint you wish to access.

 2 Example Users with Accounts have been made for testing.
+The sample data is hardcoded into the database.go file.

 For User Login, the request body should read:
 ```